newjersey/navigator.business.nj.gov/content/src/fundings/the-small-business.md

 county:
   - All
 sector: []
+openDate: ""
+dueDate: ""
 ---

 The Small Business Bonding Readiness Assistance Program prepares small, minority-, and women-owned businesses to obtain surety bonds, which will make them more competitive when applying for state and federal government contracts.

+---
+### Eligibility
+* Small businesses, with particular emphasis on minority- and women-owned businesses

+>**Benefits**
-**Benefits**: A comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors.
+>* A comprehensive series of classes, workshops, and strategic counseling sessions covering a variety of topics relevant to small businesses in all sectors

-**Eligibility**: Small businesses, with particular emphasis on minority- and woman-owned businesses.